dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/analysis-approach.md

 Explanation: The Verification and Validation component of the Analysis Approach is crucial for ensuring that the requirements are accurate, complete, and will meet the intended purpose.

 Question: How does the Analysis Approach aid in the tracking of requirements?
-A: By outlining legal compliance measures
+A: By outlining legal compliance measures for requirements
 B: By focusing on the financial aspects of requirements
 C: By specifying attributes to be captured for requirements
-D: By detailing stakeholder training programs
+D: By detailing stakeholder training programs for requirements
 Answer: C
 Explanation: The Analysis Approach includes a focus on Requirements Attributes, determining what attributes need to be captured for effective management and tracking of requirements.